 Miss Fanny Dimples lived in a two room tar-paper shack behind the respectable tearoom where she helped her widowed mother.
 When The Kid jingle jangled through the tearoom's door, Miss Fanny looked out the window with its blue gingham curtains.

 The hitching post was already taken, he told her.

 Moist Gusset was a one horse town.

 The Kid's full name was G. Russell Horne.
 Miss Fanny had soon shortened it to Rusty.
 Rusty Horne and Fanny Dimples were often seen parading, arm in arm, down Main Street.
 Moist Gusset's only street.
-Fanny twirling a yellow parasol all the way from Paris, Paris Texas.
-And Rusty trying not to trip over his spurs.
+Her twirling a yellow parasol all the way from Paris.
+Paris Texas.
+And him trying not to trip over his spurs.

 On Sundays after church, Rusty would hire a surrey from the stables to take Miss Fanny picnicking by the river.
 And if he played his cards right, she might even allow him the familiarity of dunking his jam fancy in her pot of cream.

 Everything was satisfactual.
 Little bluebirds were doo-dahing their zippeties.
-Miss Fanny was the belle of Moist Gusset's annual harvest barn dance and Baptist Ladies Mud Wrestling contest, taking home the winner's blue ribbon.
+Miss Fanny was the belle of Moist Gusset's annual harvest barn dance and christian ladies' mud wrestling contest, taking home the winner's blue ribbon.

 Down in the barnyard